ZiGaMi/ILI9488-XPT2046/README.md

 ## TOUCH CALIBRATION ROUTINE
-Display features also resistive touch and in case of need, calibration routine is mandatory.
+- Display features also resistive touch and in case of need, calibration routine is mandatory.
-Calibration routine is based on three points and takes care of three errors: scale, offset and rotation.
+- Calibration routine is based on three points and takes care of three errors: scale, offset and rotation.
+- **IMPORTANT: During calibration routine display functions are called (in order to draw calibration points), therefore initialization of display driver must be done !!!**

 ### Steps of calibration
 1. Initiate calibration by calling following function:
 ```